DevExpress/devextreme-demos/JSDemos/Demos/DataGrid/GridSummaries/description.md

 A total summary creates a synopsis for all data of a certain column.
-To configure this feature, add the [summary](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/summary/) object, instatiate the **summary**.[totalItems](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/summary/totalItems/) array and add summary objects.
-Each object must consist of at least the [column](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/summary/totalItems/#column) and [summaryType](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/summary/totalItems/#summaryType) properties.
-The former specifies the column that supplies data, the latter sets the aggregate function that applies to this data.
+To configure this feature, populate the [summary](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/summary/).[totalItems](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/summary/totalItems/) array with summary configuration objects.
+Each object should specify a [column](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/summary/totalItems/#column) that supplies data for summary calculation and a [summaryType](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/summary/totalItems/#summaryType)&mdash;an aggregate function that should be applied to this data.

-This demo has summaries that do the following:
+This demo illustrates the following total summaries:

-1. Count the number of orders (summaryType of *"count"*)
+- **Total number of orders**
+This summary uses the *"count"* **summaryType**.

-2. Determine the date of the first order (summaryType of *"min"*)
+- **Date of the first order**

-3. Calculate the total revenue (summaryType of *"sum"*).

-The second and the third summaries use the [customizeText](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/summary/totalItems/#customizeText) and [valueFormat](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/summary/totalItems/#valueFormat) properties to customize the displayed text and set the display format, respectively.
+This summary uses the *"min"* **summaryType** and the [customizeText](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/summary/totalItems/#customizeText) function that formats the displayed summary value.

+- **Total revenue**
+This summary uses the *"sum"* **summaryType** and the [valueFormat](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/summary/totalItems/#valueFormat) property to format the summary value as currency.